Aware360 internet of things technology lets you integrate alert and emergency response to your personal handheld and wearable devices. Get a demo.

-Solving The Problem Of Remote Environmental Monitoring In Some Of The Planet’s Harshest Conditions
+Remote Environmental Monitoring in the Planet’s Harshest Conditions

 Aware360 interviews Alan DeCiantis, Director of Product Management at Forest Technology Systems (FTS Inc).
 Based on Vancouver Island, FTS is a leading manufacturer of remote environmental monitoring solutions.